zichongkao/selectstarsql/innocence.md

 ## A Strange Query
 Before we wrap up, let's take a look at this query:<br> `SELECT first_name, COUNT(*) FROM executions`.

 Doesn't it look strange?
-It should if you have a good mental model of aggregations. `COUNT(*)` is trying to return a single entry consisting the length of the execution table. `first_name` is trying to return one entry for each row.
+If you have a good mental model of aggregations, it should! `COUNT(*)` is trying to return a single entry consisting the length of the execution table. `first_name` is trying to return one entry for each row.
 Should the computer return one or multiple rows?
 If it returns one, which `first_name` should it pick?
 If it returns multiple, is it supposed to replicate the `COUNT(*)` result across all the rows?
 The the shapes of the output just don't match!

 <sql-exercise
   data-question="Let's try it anyway and see what happens."